 Hindocha has seen the same level of tech investment across the board as retailers put all the data they collected in 2020 to work.

 “Those brands who had all of this data, they also invested in more customer-centric technology to store and process that data and then use that data to personalize the digital channels that customers were engaging in 2020.
 And because of that, they also invested in different online marketplaces, so being present in marketplaces like eBay and Amazon to ensure that relevancy and availability for their customers if they didn’t quite have that direct link to their customers.”

-Hindocha points out that many brands have realized how game-changing a customer data platform or a customer engagement platform can be, and there exists must-have components that really help scale operations and legally use customer data in the right way.
+Hindocha points out that many brands have realized how game-changing a unified customer engagement platform can be, and there exists must-have components that really help scale operations and legally use customer data in the right way.